m3enzo/Advanced-Tab-Groups/README.md

 * Copy the CSS from the respitory into the user chrome.css file

-* Add the config booleans listed below and toggle them to your liking
+* Add the config booleans listed below into about:config and toggle them to your liking

 * Enjoy!
 ------------